ceortiz33/tryhackme/AdventOfCyber/AdventOfCyber.md

 ![](images/day2_1.png)

-Day 2 of Christmas Challenge is about default credentials and bruteforcing of web directories.
-In this forum we will use gobuster that is a tool to test web pages and bruteforce  based on the dictionary `directory-list-2.3-medium.txt` Esta herramienta permite hacer fuzzing de directorios mediante un ataque con diccionario, mostrar las coincidencias y muestra el status indicando si son accesibles o no por el usuario final.
+Day 2 of Christmas Challenge is about default credentials and bruteforcing web directories.
+In this forum we will use gobuster, a tool to test web pages status and bruteforce  based on dictionaries, here we will use dictionary `directory-list-2.3-medium.txt`

 ```
 root@kali:/home/kali# gobuster dir -u http://10.10.83.219:3000/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt